-Impact Statements cannot and will not be considered by the
+Hearing Panel only once the Hearing Panel is deliberating on appropriate sanctions.
+Impact Statements cannot and will not be considered by the Hearing Panel when reaching a determination of

-"preponderance of the evidence" standard.
-The respondent

-will only be found responsible for the alleged Title IX sexual careful review of all information presented, that such Title IX sexual harassment more likely than not occurred in violation disciplinary sanctions imposed on the respondent and any remedies to be provided to the complainant, and the Title IX the determination regarding responsibility.
-The determination regarding responsibility becomes final either on the date that the University provides the parties with the written determination of the result of the appeal, as described below, or if an appeal is not filed, the date on which an appeal would

-Within ten (10) business days from the hearing, the Hearing
+The Hearing Panel will evaluate the allegations under a "preponderance of the evidence's standart.
+The respondent will only be found responsible for the alleged Title IX sexual harassment if the Hearing Panel concludes, based upon careful releve of all information presented, that such Title IX sexual harassment if the Hearing counted, that such Title IX sexual harassment more likely than not occurred in violation of the Policy.
+The Hearing Panel killed the mine any likely than the properties of the prope disciplinary sanctions imposed on the respondent and any remedies to be provided to the complainant, and the Title IX Coordinator will enforce and implement the same.
+Within ten (10) business days from the

-Panel will simultaneously issue both parties a written notice of

-- respondents who are non-student employees may also be placed on administrative leave during the aiso be piaced on administrative leave during me pendency of a formal grievance process or resolution process • Any other actions deemed appropriate by the Title IX Coordinator.
+- Reassignment of University employment; respondents who are non-student employees may also be placed on administrative leave during the pendency of a formal grievance nds for an Appeal

-Once the parties can reach a mutually satisfactory resolution, which may include an acceptance of responsibility and sanctions by the respondent, the matter will be considered final without involving a full formal investigation and hearing determination.
-At that point, the agreed upon sanctions will be promptly implemented.
-[Note: there is no appeal option after the parties reach a resolution through informal means?
+Once the parties can reach a mutually satisfactory resolution, which may include an acceptance of responsibility and sanctions by the respondent, the investigator will consider the matter final without involving a full formal investigation and hearing determination.
+At that point, the agreed upon sanctions will be promptly implemented